Habits and Routines

 What to do:

-- Try to focus on less processed meal and snack options that incorporate lean protein, plenty of fibre, as well as some healthy fats.
+- Try to focus on consuming less processed meals and snacks.
+Rather, think about foods that incorporate lean protein, plenty of fibre, as well as some healthy fats.

 - Start the day with a big glass of water and aim to include at least 8 glasses each day.
 Try linking this action with something you already do on a regular basis each day to help make it a habit.
 For example, consume a glass with each meal/snack, after you have been to the loo, or after you check your emails.